Overview

 How do I transfer ownership of an assistant or datasource?

 This is currently only supported via a support request to [email protected] but we'll soon allow owners to transfer ownership.
+Alternatively, a team member can copy the assistant or datasource and make their own version.

 What happens if someone clones an assistant that was connected to a private datasource?